Skip to content

 Iceland eldey island and cruise ship

-Having reached our destination with a few hours left before our flight, we thought of spending a couple of hours soaking in the Blue Lagoon again or doing more sightseeing on the way to the airport.
+We still had a few hours left before our flight.
+We thought of spending a couple of hours soaking in the Blue Lagoon again or doing more sightseeing on the way to the airport.
 Sometimes, being spontaneous and seeing what turns out can be rewarding.
 From the road, we saw a lighthouse and a lot of steam in the distance and knew we had to take a closer look.

 Iceland reykjanes landscape

-Driving on the dirt road towards the lighthouse, the road was filled with these white birds with red beaks we’ve never seen before.
+Driving on the dirt road towards the lighthouse, these white birds with red beaks we’ve never seen before filled the road.
 We later found out they were Arctic Terns.
 Migrating from the Arctic to the Antarctic, these seabirds’ arrival is anticipated in Iceland as one sign of spring’s return.

 Iceland arctic tern birds